suzan-jamesono6og/notes/README.md

 # 2024-01-08
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for clarity and simplicity.
 Write clean, maintainable code that others can easily understand and build upon.
 Remember, you're not just writing code for computers to execute but also for humans to read, review, and modify.
 Complexity may seem impressive at first, but it often leads to bugs, scalability issues, and maintenance nightmares.
 So, in your daily programming endeavors, embrace minimalism and keep it simple."

+# 2024-01-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+It's not just about today's functionality but tomorrow's understanding and adaptability.
+Remember that code is read far more often than it is written, so invest time in making it clear and concise.
+Complexity may seem impressive at first, but simplicity endures and scales."

+In essence, focus on writing simple solutions to complex problems, embrace modularity, avoid premature optimization, and constantly refactor for clarity and efficiency.
+Keep learning new techniques and best practices to enhance your coding prowess while ensuring that your code remains as straightforward and intelligible as possible.